parthchandak02/buildon-nepal-trek/_posts/buildon-trek-nepal-jan-2025.md

 <div style="display: flex; justify-content: center; width: 100%;">
   <img src="/assets/blog/buildon-trek-nepal-jan-2025/farmers-discussion.jpg" alt="Farmers discussion group" style="width: 100%; height: auto;" />
 </div>
-<p class="image-caption">Learning from local farmers about their agricultural practices</p>
+<p class="image-caption">Deep discussions with the village farmers about their challenges and aspirations</p>

 *Richa*: In the women’s gender group, we shared details about our daily lives and free time.
 While we spoke about jobs and hobbies, they shared that household chores and agricultural work left them with none.
 The conversation touched on their dreams for their girls, marriage, menstruation as a taboo, and whether they discussed sexual matters with friends.
 They also mentioned how women often didn’t support each other when someone wanted to step outside traditional roles, like joining the village council - a challenge that seems universal.
 It was an honest and vulnerable exchange, offering a rare glimpse into their lives, their challenges, and their resilience